julianpeeters/avro-scala-macro-annotations/README.md

 4) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals

-5) *For Scalding Only: Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
-This must be done in order to read files with no namespace in the schema into case classes.

-6) *For Scala 2.10.5: The order of class definition must be such that the classes that represent the most-nested records are defined and annotated first.
+5) *For Scala 2.10.5: The order of class definition must be such that the classes that represent the most-nested records are defined and annotated first.